DIT004 H23 Digitalisering i en föränderlig värld

 Further reading and online resources

-- Appropedia - the sustainability wiki you can edit
+- Appropedia Links to an external site. - the sustainability wiki you can edit

 - Will healthy eating make you happier?
-A research synthesis using an online findings archive by Venhooven, 2021
+A research synthesis using an online findings archive Links to an external site. by Venhooven, 2021

-- Systems thinking courses by the Open University
+- Systems thinking courses Links to an external site. by the Open University

 Tools

-- SDG Impact Assessment Tool (and the SDGs)
+- SDG Impact Assessment Tool Links to an external site. (and the SDGs Links to an external site.)

-- GDV software for measuring biofield of body
+- GDV software Links to an external site. for measuring biofield of body

 Face to face meetings